 Developing a Plan

 We offer person-centered planning to all of the people we support.
 We are committed to getting to know the values of each individual.
 This individualized approach to goal development allows people to realize their dreams.

 We work closely with the people who know them best such as family members, spouses, friends, extended family, case managers, and primary care givers to develop the most comprehensive, meaningful plan to assist persons served with attaining lifelong outcomes.

 Training and Services

-The primary purpose in all In-Home Services programs is to support consumers as they develop to their fullest potential, achieving the most normal lifestyle possible.
+The primary purpose in all In-Home Services programs is to support persons served as they develop to their fullest potential, achieving the most normal lifestyle possible.
 Some areas of training upon which we focus include daily living activities (appropriate social skills, health/fitness, community integration, recreation and leisure interests), environmental and behavioral strategies designed to minimize maladaptive behaviors, academic skills (signing, writing, basic math skills, fine and gross motor skills) and independent living skills (time and money management, transportation training, domestic tasks, problem solving skills, and personal hygiene).
-Our staff reinforce achievement through praise to the consumer in a predictable, positive environment.
+Our staff reinforce achievement through praise to the individual in a predictable, positive environment.

 The In-Home Services program also provides assistance in supporting the person served through coordinating medical/psychiatric appointments and providing transportation, crisis intervention, making referrals to other professional services needed, and assisting families with utilizing waivered money to attain necessary adaptive technology and environmental modifications.
 We will also provide nursing consultation for special medical needs.

 If you are interested in these services please contact Amber Nielson at firstname.lastname@example.org or 763-452-1981 for more information.